iq-motion-control/iq-module-communication-doc/docs/manual/manual_stock_led.rst

             Vertiq 81-08 Gen 2 LED Connections

 The LED board's power connections should be tied to your module's V+ and V- ports ensuring that GND attaches to V-, and V+ connects to V+.
-The LED board has an operating range of
+The LED board has an operating range of 7.5V-58.8V (3-14S).
-3-14S (11.1-52V nominal).
 Operating the LED board above this range can result in serious damage to the board.
 Operating the board below this range will simply prevent it from operating as expected.

 The LED board uses a 4-pin JST-ZE connector in order to interface with your module.
 The following image displays the LED board's pinout.